Want to learn more about Treatment - treat aphids

 Aphids are very small, so they can be hard to detect.
 They are soft-bodied, in colors ranging from green, black, gray, yellow - sometimes even pink.
 They are pear-shaped, with long antennae and usually wingless.

-These pests can attack all parts of plants - some warning signs are:
+These pests can attack all parts of a plant.
+Some warning signs are:

-Leaves or stem become covered with a sticky liquid - this is called honeydew
+Leaves or stem become covered with a sticky sap - this is called honeydew

 1. Squash the aphids with your fingers

 This is effective as long as the infestation isn’t too large!

 2. Spray the aphids with a jet of cold water

 This will dislodge the aphids and help control numbers

 Note that this may not be the best option for small or delicate plants

 3. Spray with soapy water / Neem oil spray